jcolag/entropy-arbitrage/2025-05-14-firefox-local-storage.md

 ![The developer tools open in Firefox, showing five key/value pairs for https://didoesdigital.com](/blog/assets/typey-type-local-storage.png "As of earlier this week, in my case")

-And sure, a person could do this, or whip up a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) to do this on a click.
+And sure, a person could do this, or whip up a {% wiki Bookmarklet|bookmarklet|en %} to do this on a click.
 For example, create a bookmark with a URL that looks like this.

 ```JavaScript
 javascript:alert(localStorage.getItem('topSpeedPersonalBest'));